 The Assessment team will send the completed Assessment report to the producers so that they are able to make comments in relation to factual accuracy.
 Producers will generally be given at least five working days to comment.
 The report is also sent to the National Statistician at the same time.

-Assessment Committee and Authority Board
+Regulation Committee and Authority Board

-The report is presented to the Assessment Committee along with any written comments provided by the producer body or the National Statistician.
-The Assessment Committee then agree any revisions and the report is submitted to the full Authority Board.
+The report is presented to the Regulation Committee along with any written comments provided by the producer body or the National Statistician.
+The Regulation Committee then agree any revisions and the report is submitted to the full Authority Board.
 The Authority Board will either approve it for publication or ask for further work.
 Unless there are any problems, reports are published on the first Thursday after approval by the Board.

 4. Written Evidence for Assessment – Documentation Required